threatwinds/api-docs/auth/flow.md

 2. **For Server-to-Server Communication**:
    - Use API key authentication
    - Store the API key and secret securely
-   - Use the minimum required roles for the API key

 3. **For Mobile Applications**:
    - Use bearer token authentication